1166 (24th December)

 John’s father, Henry II, defeated and captured William (the lion) of Scotland.
 Scotland and its church became subject to rule by Henry.

 1174 (8th July)

-John’s mother, Eleanor, and his eldest brother, Henry, sailed from Harfleur to Southampton but when the ship reached England Eleanor was taken to Winchester and held under house guard.
+John’s mother, Eleanor, and his eldest brother, Henry, sailed from Harfleur to Southampton.
+Henry II ordered that his wife be arrested and held under house guard.

 John’s sister, Eleanor, married Alfonso VIII, King of Castile at Burgos Cathedral Castile.